top of page

 Breast Reduction

-Breast reduction surgery may help patients decrease back and shoulder pain by reducing breast size
+Breast reduction surgery may help patients decrease back and shoulder pain by reducing breast size.

 patt-WHTc_2x.png